Major League Soccer: Other competitions

 Since 2018, the reigning MLS Cup champion plays in the Campeones Cup, a Super Cup-style single match against the Campeón de Campeones from Liga MX, hosted by the MLS team in September.
 The inaugural edition saw Tigres UANL defeat Toronto FC at BMO Field in Toronto in 2018.

 Another inter-league competition with Liga MX, the Leagues Cup, was established in 2019.
-The 2020 edition of the tournament was originally planned to pair eight MLS clubs against eight Liga MX clubs in a single-elimination tournament hosted in the United States, reviving an inter-league rivalry that previously took place in the now-defunct North American Superliga, before its cancelation.
+The 2020 edition of the tournament was originally planned to pair eight MLS clubs against eight Liga MX clubs in a single-elimination tournament hosted in the United States, reviving an inter-league rivalry that previously took place in the now-defunct North American Superliga, before its cancellation.
 Beginning with the 2023 edition all MLS and Liga MX teams participated in the competition, which functions as the regional cup for the North American zone of CONCACAF.
 As of the 2025 edition, only 18 MLS clubs take part.